Xanthan gum: Shear thinning

-Amounts used
+Concentrations used

-The greater the ratio of xanthan gum added to a liquid, the thicker the liquid will become.
+The greater the concentration of xanthan gum in a liquid, the thicker the liquid will become.
 An emulsion can be formed with as little as 0.1% (by weight).
-Increasing the amount of gum gives a thicker, more stable emulsion up to 1% xanthan gum.
+Increasing the concentration of gum gives a thicker, more stable emulsion, up to 1% xanthan gum.
 A teaspoon of xanthan gum weighs about 2.5 grams and brings one cup (250 ml) of water to a 1% concentration.

 To make a foam, 0.2–0.8% xanthan gum is typically used.
 Larger amounts result in larger bubbles and denser foam.
 Egg white powder (0.2–2.0%) with 0.1–0.4% xanthan gum yields bubbles similar to soap bubbles.